AleksandarBayrev/general-linux-fixes/NVIDIA-Fixes-Linux.md

 * Run the script `sudo ./NVIDIA-Linux-x86_64-*.run` (if you have 32-bit problems append `--compat32-libdir=/usr/lib/i386-linux-gnu` argument)
 * When prompted for DKMS press yes
 * Remove `/etc/X11/xorg.conf` if you have a laptop with dual GPUs and no MUX switch.
+* Run `sudo dkms autoinstall` if you use DKMS to build the module (do it after reboot as well if it doesn't build for a newer kernel)
 * Reboot

 # IMPORTANT!!!
 Use the fixes below only if you have any problems, otherwise stick to the steps above